wywyWang/Legal-tech-2021/README.md

 python recommendation.py --filename $1 --TOPK $2
 ```
 Note that you should modify function in `recommend_similar` to specify what mode you want to test.

+## Contributors
+Part of the codes are contributed from [Wei-Wei Du](https://github.com/wwweiwei).

+## Citation and Contact
+If you found this useful, please give us stars!
+If you have any question, please send to *sf1638.cs05@nctu.edu.tw*.